adlogix/appnexus-oas-java-client/README.md

 ````

 ### Competitive Category Service
-CompetitiveCategoryService provides operations such as getAllCompetitiveCategories and addCompetitiveCategory.
+CompetitiveCategoryService provides operations such as getAll and add.

 Example
 ```java